mozilla-services/docs/source/server-devguide/code.rst

 For more info on building and releasing, see :ref:`releasing`.

 The **test** target runs the Nose test runner, and can be used to work on the code.
-It's also used by Hudson to continuously test your project.
+It's also used by Jenkins to continuously test your project.

 See :ref:`rpm-building` for more info on the building process.